Who are the 20 top/best SD WAN providers & vendors?

 With the huge amount of marketing hype from SD WAN providers, aligning and comparing your requirements is a critical component of the presales process.
 In this article, we'll outline 15 Software WAN solutions we know to be market leaders.
 (This does not mean each vendor will align to your business)

-The following vendors are listed 1 through to 15, the number does not denote the worth of their capability.
+The following vendors are listed 1 through to 20, the number does not correspond to their capability.

 1. Cisco Meraki